-However it’s .
+However, it’s not easy to diagnose HPV.
 Most symptoms of HPV aren’t visible, which could be why many don’t consider HPV as serious as it can be.

 And it’s easy for the responsibility to fall on those who have a cervix.
-People with a cervix are scheduled to receive a Pap test one to three years to screen for cervical cancer or abnormal cells, and it’s often during this screening that HPV is detected.
+People with a cervix are scheduled to receive a Pap test 1 to 3 years to screen for cervical cancer or abnormal cells, and it’s often during this screening that HPV is detected.

 There are limitations to HPV testing for people with a penis.
 The author of the book, “Damaged Goods?: Women Living with Incurable Sexually Transmitted Diseases,” says that a biopsy on a “male patient’s oral cavity, genital, or anal area,” can be sampled and analyzed for HPV.
 But this test is only available if there’s a lesion to biopsy.

 When I followed up with Aaron* to see if he would be in favor of these tests, he said, “Pap tests for women are much easier, it makes sense for them to do that, rather than going through an anal exam.”

 Fortunately, there is a vaccine for HPV, but insurance companies may not cover the cost once you’re over the recommended age.
 The vaccination can be expensive, sometimes costing more than $150, given in three shots.

 So when a vaccine isn’t accessible, the next course of action can be prioritizing education and furthering comfortable conversation around STIs, especially the most common and preventable ones.
 HPV can be discussed openly and honestly by our educational systems, healthcare providers, in relationships, and in medical resources.